weberjn/org.openhab.automation.javascripting/src/doc/README.md

 Java Rules has `DynamicImport-Package: *` so it can access code in other bundles.

-So put your code into a bundle as in this sample: https://github.com/weberjn/org.openhab.automation.javarules.ext
+Bundle your code as OSGI bundle as in this sample: https://github.com/weberjn/org.openhab.automation.javarules.ext

 # Sample Scripts